sys-bio/tellurium/docs/antimony.rst

 Assignments in Time
 -------------------

-If you want to define some elements as changing in time, you can either define the formula a variable equals at all points in time with a ``:=``, or you can define how a variable changes in time with X', in which case you’ll also need to define its initial starting value.
+If you want to define some elements as changing in time, you can either define the formula a variable equals at all points in time with a ``:=``, or you can define how a variable changes in time with ``X'``, in which case you’ll also need to define its initial starting value.
 The keyword ``time`` represents time.

 ::